Grant Funds

 Grant Programs Reviewed March - April

 Please note that our grant programs may NOT be used toward the cost of summer study abroad programs.
 All Newcomb-Tulane College students (full-time undergraduates at Tulane University) are eligible to apply.
+When applying to the NTC: URAF Grants Program, staff will consider your project for funding from the list of grant funds below.

-The Katherine and Robert M. Devlin ’64 Internship Program offers funding for male-identified undergraduate students with summer internships with alumni or in fields related to the liberal arts.
+The Katherine and Robert M. Devlin ’64 Internship Program offers funding for NTC undergraduate students with summer internships with alumni or in fields related to the liberal arts.
 Students are eligible to apply for up to $1,500.
 Summer internship funding applications are accepted for the March and April deadlines.

 The David Cameron Taylor Memorial Summer Travel and Enrichment Program, established by J. Edward Taylor ’42, M.D., offers undergraduates the opportunity to travel to consult scholarly materials or undertake unusual and enriching intellectual experiences.
 Students may apply for up to $1,500.
 Summer travel applications are accepted for the March and April deadlines.

-Grants support internship-related costs, as well as research and travel costs, for male-identified students.
+Grants support internship-related costs, as well as research and travel costs, for NTC students.
 Applicants may request up to $1,500.
 Summer internship funding applications are accepted for the March and April deadlines, though Ching Grants are not specific to internships.